Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Minimizing Recalculations

-recalculates but produces the same value as before, all of
+If a Calc recalculates but produces the same value as before, all of

 its dependents will still recalculate, even though they don’t need